chrism2671/PyTrendFollow/README.md

 This program trades futures using a systematic trend following strategy, similar to most managed futures hedge funds.
 It produces returns of around ~20% per year, based on a volatility of 25%.
   You can read more about trend following in the /docs folder.
+Start with [introduction to trend following](https://github.com/chrism2671/PyTrendFollow/blob/master/docs/Introduction%20to%20Trend%20Following.ipynb)

 ## Features
 * Integration with Interactive Brokers for fully automated trading.
 * Automatic downloading of contract data from Quandl & Interactive Brokers.